hillis/chat-your-data/README.md

 Data ingestion happens in two steps.

-First, you should download the book / source and format it into something readable.
-In my case I downloaded the book from [here](https://www.navalmanack.com/) and converted it into `md` format using Calibre.
+First, you should download the book / source and format it into something readable and converted it into `md` format.
 Add that source to the project folder and update `FILENAME` in `ingest.ts` to match the filename.

 Next, install dependencies and run the ingestion script: